zambonee/aair-exercise/README.md

 ## Front End Unit Tests
 The next part of your challenge will be to test your front end to make sure it works as expected.

-If you decided to complete the `React` implementation you can choose to add more tests in {fileName} which uses `Jest`.
+If you decided to complete the `React` implementation you can choose to add more tests in `client/src/App.test.js` which uses `Jest`.
 If you used another technology in the previous step or prefer not to use `Jest`, make sure to add unit tests in the technology of your choosing.

 Please add as many tests as you deem necessary.
 ## What We're Looking For